Share:

 Valve Clearance ProblemsEngine noise, reduced performanceIncorrect clearances, wear over time

-The Mitsubishi Triton with its 2.5-liter 4D56 diesel engine has been a reliable workhorse in South Africa since 1978.
-Known for durability and cost-effectiveness, this pickup truck produces 100kW and 314Nm in standard form.
-While generally dependable, the Triton can experience specific engine-related issues that owners should understand.
+The Mitsubishi Triton’s most common problems centre on the 2.5L 4D56 DI-D diesel — turbo lag, EGR carbon buildup, and fuel injector faults top the list for SA owners.
+The Triton has been a reliable workhorse since 1978, producing 100kW and 314Nm in standard 2.5 DI-D form.
+While generally dependable, the Triton can experience specific engine-related issues every owner should understand.
 Proper maintenance and early problem recognition are essential for preventing costly repairs and ensuring long-term reliability.

 Mitsubishi Triton 2.5 Diesel Engine Specifications